 Being a Lone Traveller: My Solo Travel Experiences

 Doing solo travel takes guts, I’m not going to beat around the bush about that.
 My first traveling alone experience was when I was 13 years old.
 I went on a plane from New York to California by myself.
 It was a bit nerve-racking, especially since the flight attendant was supposed to check on me and never did.
 That’s neglect lady!
 Anywho, now that I’m older, I have done a lot more solo travel, more than just a plane ride that is.
 Let me tell you, traveling on your own is an experience unto itself.
+And you need to be mindful of safety while being a solo female traveler.
 Whether you’re off on an Ireland solo travel adventure or a cross country road trip, being a lone traveller is the best!

 How to Travel Solo

 This past summer I solo traveled to Europe for the first part of the trip anyway.
 I went to Ireland completely alone.
 I’m not going to lie.
 There were times before the trip that I thought it was a terrible mistake.
 I could have made a lot of excuses not to travel.
 But what really pushed me through was that it was going to be an experience.

 I could do whatever I wanted when I wanted.
 I wouldn’t have to consult with anyone!
 Ah, the freedom!
 I’m also pretty terrible about being with someone 24/7.
 Don’t get me wrong.
 I love people, I just don’t want you in my face 24 hours a day!
 If this is the case for you, you may want some tips on how to take great travel photos of yourself.
 What wound up happening in Ireland was one of my favorite traveling alone experiences of my life!
 Because I was alone I did stay in hostels in Europe and was able to build my international itinerary to my specifications!
 Ireland solo travel is wonderful and an excellent place to start your adventures!